Skip to content

 Campaign

 For selecting one campaign.
-Sharing the same name with a Canvas will result in a radio button within the Variables tab that allows you to select either Canvas or campaign.
+Sharing the same name with a Canvas will result in a radio button within the Variables tab that for selecting either Canvas or campaign.

 • Replacement value: Campaign BSON ID